Flag of Hungary: Evolution

 After the fall of the Habsburg Empire, the years 1918 to 1920 were highly turbulent, and several hard-to-trace minor changes took place.
-The red-green-white tricolour stayed the same, but small differences emerged in terms of the badge.
+The red-white-green tricolour stayed the same, but small differences emerged in terms of the badge.
 A short interlude and exception was the 1919 Hungarian Soviet Republic, which lasted for four-and-a-half months; it used a solid red banner.

 It seems that from 1920 to 1944–1945 the tricolour displayed the minor arms of Hungary, but the version without them was also used.

 Between 1946 and 1949 the crown was removed from the top of the arms serving as the badge.

 With the onset of Communist rule in 1949, a new coat of arms featuring a Communist red star was placed on the flag as the badge.

 During the anti-Soviet uprising in 1956, revolutionaries cut out the Hammer and Wheat emblem and used the resulting tricolour with a hole in the middle as the symbol of the revolution.
 For some months the new government changed the flag to bear the minor arms without the crown as the badge again.

 In 1957, after the revolution was defeated by the Soviet Red Army, the new government created a "new" coat of arms, which however was never officially put onto the flag.
 Therefore, the official flag of Hungary has been a pure red-white-green tricolour since 1957.

 After the fall of communism in 1989 there was no need to change the flag, as like the flags of Poland and Czechoslovakia, it did not bear any communist insignia.

 There was a recommendation of the Committee of Symbols in the 2000s, that the coat of arms should be part of the state flag, while the national flag should remain plain (as is the status quo).
 This has not been implemented in law, though in case of most state use the arms are legally permitted on the flag (see below).